Where to buy bedding – the 25 best places to shop bed linen, duvets, pillows and more

 - Woolroom: wool bedding that's great for hot sleepers £££

-I've chosen the best bedding options for all budgets, but, if you keep an eye on our bedding deals page, you might even be able to snap up the more expensive options for less.
+I've chosen the best bedding options for all budgets above, but if you keep an eye on our bedding deals page, you might be able to snap up the more expensive options for less.

 Whatever type of bedding you're looking for, you're almost guaranteed to find it at Marks & Spencer.
 From budget-friendly feather-and-down duvets and pillows to easy-to-care-for fitted sheets and pillowcases, M&S nails affordability, practicality, and quality.

 If you’re looking for budget bedroom ideas, say hello to your new best friend.
-Dunelm has become a firm favourite of the Ideal Home team, with a wide range of affordable bedding that won't break the bank.
+Dunelm has become a firm favourite of the Ideal Home team, with a wide range of affordable bedding that won't break the bank, whether you're looking for bedding basics or a new duvet cover.

 Online-only retailer Soak & Sleep offers a huge range of bedding, and everything I've tested from the brand has been great quality at a reasonable price point.
 Whether you're after bedding with feather-and-down, wool, cotton, or synthetic fillings, Soak & Sleep has a great choice, and its bed linen is made from quality fabrics that wash well.